mahmoudhage21/Parallel-LLM-API-Requester/README.md

 ## Related Projects

-While other projects provide mechanisms to interact with OpenAI's API, this project focuses on simplicity and ease of use, especially for users new to parallel computing:
+While other projects provide mechanisms to interact with OpenAI's API, this project utilises libraries such as tenacity and threading, focusing on simplicity and ease of use, especially for users new to parallel computing.

 This Script [openai-cookbook/examples/api_request_parallel_processor.py](https://github.com/openai/openai-cookbook/blob/970d8261fbf6206718fe205e88e37f4745f9cf76/examples/api_request_parallel_processor.py) is well-suited for making parallel requests to the OpenAI API.
 However, it can be complex and cumbersome for scenarios where one wants to just send a lot of prompts that are already prepared simultaneously.
 This project aims to streamline and simplify that process.